Birth–death process: Definition

+This process is represented by the following figure with the states of the process (i.e. the number of individuals in the population) depicted by the circles, and transitions between states indicated by the arrows.

 Recurrence and transience

 For recurrence and transience in Markov processes see Section 5.3 from Markov chain.

 Conditions for recurrence and transience

 Conditions for recurrence and transience were established by Samuel Karlin and James McGregor.